xywang01/TAT-HUM/README.md

 velocity_preprocess = (Preprocesses.CENT_DIFF, Preprocesses.LOW_BUTTER)
 ```

-In the current version, only different quotients and low-pass Butterworth filter are implemented.
+In the current version, only difference quotients and low-pass Butterworth filter are implemented.

 The preprocessing yields the velocity and acceleration vectors along each dimension of the movement.
 By default,
 movement boundaries are determined based on a fixed velocity threshold.
 However, users can also choose other movement